danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Simple, dumb locking is good locking, since with that you have a fighting chance to make it correct locking.

-Thanks to Daniel Stone for reading and commenting on drafts of this text.
+Thanks to Daniel Stone and Jason Ekstrand for reading and commenting on drafts of this text.